Tamamutu: Expedition to Hawke's Bay against Te Kahu-o-te-rangi

 Tamamutu brought some karaka berries back with him from Whare-kiri and planted them at Pākā Bay.
 The glade that grew from these berries was named Whare-kiri and they were still there as of 1842.

 On the way back to Taupō, Tamamutu came to the fortress of Werewere at Motu-o-rūrū and found that he had already died.
 He attacked the fortress anyway, captured Werewere's son Te Teko, and brought him back to Taupō.
 He also searched for Werewere's corpse, but could not find it.
 Therefore, when he returned to Taupō, he carved a head out of pumice, called it 'the Head of Werewere' and made it the marker of his rubbish heap.

+Campaign against Ngāti Pikiao and death

+Haukeka of Ngāti Pikiao led a war party to attack the people of Ngāti Tūwharetoa in western Taupo, killed the chief Pataua, and returned to their base at Motutawa.
+Tamamutu responded by leading a war party to Lake Rotorua, allying with the Tuhourangi people, and attacking Ngati Pikiao.
+He captured, killed, and ate two important chiefs, Te Roi and Tutaki, while they were farming at Wairau or setting fihing nets at Te Kumikumi, near Motutawa.
+Ngati Pikiao chased Tamamutu's forces along the Whakapoungakau Range and killed him at the Battle of Taherekakareao.
+Tamamutu's grandson Meremere attempted to get revenge for the killling, but was defeated and killed by Haukeka.

 Family

 Tamamutu married Hiko, a descendant of Tia, with whom he had a son, Kapawa, who succeeded him as paramount chief of Tūwharetoa.
 Kapawa led a peaceful life and was succeeded by his own son, Meremere, who was succeeded in turn by his son, Te Rangituamatotoru.

 He also married Raukato and Urututu.

 A further son, Te Māri, was the ancestor of Te Uamairangi.